erocwang/hci/_posts/2019-12-01-design-manifesto.md

 <span style="color:#E7DFDD">Some of these methods include contextual inquiries, interview, and surveys. </span>

 <span style="color:#E7DFDD">Contextual inquiries and interview are both very hands on, personal ways to retrive user information.
 Here's a article on [contextual inquirires](https://www.google.com/url?q=https%3A%2F%2Fglow.williams.edu%2Fcourses%2F2539542%2Ffiles%2Ffolder%2Freadings%3Fpreview%3D153992307&sa=D&sntz=1&usg=AFQjCNHzYEhhDiXE8sxOVoX7pjGx5esUDA) and one on [interviews](https://www.google.com/url?q=https%3A%2F%2Fglow.williams.edu%2Fcourses%2F2539542%2Ffiles%2Ffolder%2Freadings%3Fpreview%3D153992376&sa=D&sntz=1&usg=AFQjCNFON6MK4Pl0BkUaQCgVvQ9VyM4hSQ).
-I'm not going to go into detail about which to primarily use; they are both great and it is up to you to decide.  </span>
+I'm not going to tell you which to primarily use; they are both great and it is up to you to decide.  </span>

-<span style="color:#E7DFDD">Because hikAR is based on serving hikers, contextual inquiries were the better choice for us.
+<span style="color:#E7DFDD">Contextual inquiries involve watching a "master" do some sort of task and asking questions as they do it.
+So, because hikAR is based on serving hikers, contextual inquiries were the better choice for us.
 Hiking is an activity and one where you sort of need to be there to understand it.
 [More here](https://hci-sys.github.io/LearningInNature/cireview/)</span>

 <span style="color:#E7DFDD">You can always perform more research.
 No matter how much you do, there is more information out there that will be beneficial to you.
 Just remember to have done enough for you to comfortably understand the big picture problem and the users.</span>